leanprover-community/doc-gen/readme.md

 leanproject get-mathlib-cache
 ```

-We require a pre-release version of `pygments` for syntax highlighting because the latest release does not include support for Lean 3 yet.
-You can also use an older `pygments` for testing if you need to, but then the syntax highlighting will be off.

 Make sure that olean files are generated for mathlib in `_target`, otherwise this will be extremely slow.

 ## Usage